THE BEATING HEART OF OUR BUSINESS

 Ever since landing the dream student gig at Wimbledon Tennis Championships press office, I knew I wanted to pursue a career in sports marketing.
-I worked for the not so glam Glamorgan CCC on the Ashes in Cardiff before settling in London where I managed Nissan’s sponsorship of the UEFA Champions League.
-Highlights included shooting a TVC with Andres Iniesta the UCL Final in Milan.
+I worked for the not-so-glam Glamorgan CCC on the Ashes in Cardiff before settling in London where I managed Nissan’s sponsorship of the UEFA Champions League.
+Highlights included shooting a TVC with Andres Iniesta for the UCL Final in Milan.

 I have a bit of a running addiction and will willingly take on the commute to the Northern Beaches to be a stone’s throw from the beautiful trails.
 Living so close to the beaches has turned me into a bit of an eco-warrior, I’ll be the one handing you a keep cup, gunning for all things suitability in our industry.

 5:30am – Head out on a run to Freshwater beach and feel stoked about catching an epic sunrise before most people are awake.

 6:30am – Jump on the B-line to get ahead of traffic and listen to a Power Hour podcast or a voice note from one of my mates back in the UK.